A Centralized portal for users

 Problem statement created from workshop

 Users spend too much time retrieving survey content across scattered sources, slowing template creation, reducing satisfaction and hurting adoption.
-Streamlining content management into a cohesive experience will improve efficiency and drive adoption.
+Streamlining content management into a cohesive experience will improve time-on-task and drive adoption.

 04. Experiments in design

 With alignment on a problem statement, I started to explore various approaches that we could eventually bring to users for testing.
-I held weekly syncs with the project PM and engineering team to discuss ideas and understand feasibility and use of existing patterns.
+I held weekly syncs with the project PM and engineering team to get feedback and understand feasibility and use of existing patterns.

 Different design approaches